Chaimaert/Medicinal_Plants_Catalog_App/README.md

 | PUT | /api/plants/{id}     | Update a plant by ID |
 | DELETE | /api/plants/{id}     | Delete a plant by ID |

+### Notes

+  - *Admin Endpoints (/admin/plantes)*: These endpoints are restricted to the ADMIN role.
+Make sure to authenticate as an Admin before using them.
+  - *Public Endpoints (/plantes)*: These endpoints are accessible to all users without authentication.

 Contact
 For questions or feedback, feel free to reach out via GitHub Issues or mail.